jethronap/noFrameRestAPI/README.md

-### Simple RestAPI written in pure Java without framework.
+### Simple RestAPI written in pure Java without a framework.